-The Management's Discussion and Analysis on pages 2-9 is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
+The Management's Discussion and Analysis on pages 14-21 is not a required part of the basic financial statements but is supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplementary information.
 However, we did not audit the information and do not express an opinion on it.

 Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The supplementary information as listed in the Table of Contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is presented fairly, in all material respects, in relation to the basic financial statements taken as a whole.
-The accompanying introductory and statistical sections as listed in the table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-This information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on them.
+Such information, except for that portion marked "unaudited" on which we express no opinion, has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is presented fairly, in all material respects, in relation to the basic financial statements taken as a whole.

-McGladrey & Pullen, LCP
+McGladrey of Pullen, LCP